Cystic Fibrosis in Children

 - Thinning and clearing thick mucus from the lungs

 - Decreasing the amount of bacteria in the lungs and treating lung infections

 - Improving absorption of fats, protein and vitamins from food

 - Optimizing nutrition and assuring good weight gain and growth

 At our lung center, CF treatment includes chest physical therapy to loosen and help to remove secretions from the lungs.
 It can be delivered by clapping on the back and through the use of a specialized vest.
 A series of breathing treatments including mucus-thinning agents and sometimes inhaled antibiotics are prescribed.
 Patients are also prescribed special vitamins and pancreatic enzymes to help them gain weight.

 Lung transplantation may be an option for some CF patients.
 University Transplant Center, a partnership between University Health and UT Health San Antonio, performs lung transplants.
 In fact, some of the earliest advances in lung transplantation took place here.
 If you and your doctors decide a lung transplant is an option, our transplant team can perform an evaluation and discuss the risks and benefits of the procedure.

 Cystic Fibrosis Newborn Screening

-Since December 2009, all babies born in Texas undergo newborn screening for cystic fibrosis.
-The pediatric and adult pulmonologists, together with a pediatric endocrinologist, dietician, social worker and respiratory therapist who are specially trained in the field of cystic fibrosis, provide care for children and adults with CF. Our staff coordinates sweat testing for babies with positive newborn screens for CF, as well as lifelong care to manage the pulmonary and gastrointestinal symptoms of the disease.
+Since December 2009, all babies born in Texas undergo newborn screening for CF. The pediatric and adult pulmonologists, together with a pediatric endocrinologist, dietician, social worker and respiratory therapist who are specially trained in the field of CF, provide care for children and adults with CF. Our staff coordinates sweat testing for babies with positive newborn screens for CF, as well as lifelong care to manage the pulmonary and gastrointestinal symptoms of the disease.
 We provide education for families and children with CF, and coordinate care with the school system and work environments.